jasuarez21/jasuarez21/README.md

 📍 I'm living in Barcelona, Spain

-🔭 I’m currently working with Angular
+🔭 I’m currently working with React

 👨‍💻 All of my projects are available at https://github.com/jasuarez21